gpric001/rshell/README.md

 If no flag is specified for test, program will assume -e

-Commmands can but used with single connectors or conenctors chained together
+Commands can but used with single connectors or connectors chained together

 Connector "&&" will execute command after connector only if command before connector is successful